Introduction

 Flexibility in Scheduling

-- Work at Your Own Pace: DIY sanding allows you to set your own schedule, working in stages that fit around your daily commitments.
-This flexibility can be particularly advantageous for those with unpredictable or busy lifestyles.
+- Work at Your Own Pace: With DIY sanding, you can set your own timeline.
+This means you can work in stages that fit your daily life, which is great for busy schedules.

 Control Over the Process

-- Detailed Attention: When you manage the sanding process yourself, you can dedicate more time to areas that may require additional care, ensuring a thorough job.
+- Detailed Attention: When you manage the sanding yourself, you can focus on the areas that need extra care, ensuring a great finish.

 Cons of DIY Sanding